-Macau casino operator Sands China Ltd announced on Friday an interim dividend of HKD0.99 (US$0.1276) per share.
+Macau casino operator Sands China Ltd announced on Friday an interim dividend of HKD0.99 (US$0.1266) per share.

-In August, Sands China stated in a filing to the Hong Kong Stock Exchange that profit for the six months to June 30 had fallen 25 percent judged year-on-year.
+In August, Sands China stated in a filing to the Hong Kong Stock Exchange that profit for the six months to June 30 had increased about 23 percent judged year-on-year, to US$678 million.
 It added that net revenues in the first half rose 19.5 percent year-on-year, to US$3.70 billion.
 The firm said such growth was “mainly driven by the opening of the Parisian Macao in September 2016 and the recovery of the Macau gaming market”.

 ”There’s been a 20 percent or 30 percent increase in our testing staff to handle globally the amount of extra work that we’ve got, and the Philippines and Macau have definitely contributed to that overall growth”